Bre77/myair/readme.md

 A sensor entity will be created for each zone that has a wireless temperature/motion sensors that reports its RSSI.

 ### Binary Sensor
-A sensor entity will be created for each zone that has a motion sensor.
+A binary sensor entity will be created for each zone that has a motion sensor.